ro-savage/2016-react-base/README.md

 Webpack finds all relative module references in CSS (they start with `./`) and replaces them with the final paths from the compiled bundle.
 If you make a typo or accidentally delete an important file, you will see a compilation error, just like when you import a non-existent JavaScript module.
 The final filenames in the compiled bundle are generated by Webpack from content hashes.
 If the file content changes in the future, Webpack will give it a different name in production so you don’t need to worry about long-term caching of assets.

-Please be advised that this is also a custom feature of Webpack.

-**It is not required for React** but many people enjoy it (and React Native uses a similar mechanism for images).<br>
 An alternative way of handling static assets is described in the next section.

 ## Using the `public` Folder

->Note: this feature is available with `react-scripts@0.5.0` and higher.

 Normally we encourage you to `import` assets in JavaScript files as described above.
 This mechanism provides a number of benefits: